krystin987/Boilerplate/boilerplate.md

     scripts.js

-  The names should always be lower case, but that's a personal style preference.
+  The names should always be lower case, but that's a personal style preference, not an actual rule.
 Whether the ```'styles.css``` filename is plural or singular, and anything else, is purely choosing your own adventure.

 ## step 3: HTML Boilerplate
   Put any old html boilerplate into the index.html file.
 In the atom text editor, if you type 'ht' followed by tab, it'll give you some boilerplate.
-Otherwise, google it.
+Otherwise, search for it on the internet.
+MDN and W3C Schools will typically have solid information.
 I never sit there and type out the first 10 lines of html, but it is helpful to type it out when you first start coding.

   It'll look something like: